dhamidullin/pc-remote-booter/README.md

 - An ESP32 microcontroller that interfaces with the PC's motherboard power button pins with a MOSSFET
 - A ping service running on the target PC for status monitoring

+### Authentication
+The web interface now includes session-based authentication, enhancing security by managing user sessions with refresh tokens stored in the OS temporary folder.
+This ensures that user sessions are maintained securely and efficiently.

 ### Hardware Components
 The ESP32 board is connected to the PC's power button pins through a MOSFET module, which acts as a solid-state relay.
 This allows the web interface to safely control the PC's power state.